tnc-ca-geo/animl-ml/classification/README.md

 ### Setup

 This workflow relies heavily on the [classifier training](https://github.com/microsoft/CameraTraps/tree/main/classification) instructions and code published by Microsoft's AI for Earth Team.
-Essentially these instructions simply provide guidance on  exporting images and annotations from Animl and shoe-horning them into the AI 4 Earth team's classifier training workflow.
-As such, we highly recommend referencing the `microsoft/CameraTraps/classification` README.md in conjunction with these instructions, as they go into much more detail about each of the steps outline below.
+The instructions below simply provide guidance on  exporting images and annotations from Animl and shoe-horning them into the AI 4 Earth team's classifier training workflow.
+As such, we highly recommend referencing the `microsoft/CameraTraps/classification` README.md in conjunction with these instructions, as they go into much more detail about each of the steps outlined here.

 #### Clone relevant repos and build Conda environments